wbeckman/website/_posts/2023-06-14-nn-from-scratch/2023-06-14-nn-from-scratch.markdown

 The reason this is called reverse-mode autodiff is because we have to compute a forward pass to cache the "data" values, and then, we start from the end and use the cached forward data values in our derivative calculations while we work backwards.
 There is also a form of autodiff called forward-mode autodiff, but it makes more sense when there are more outputs than inputs, which is usually not the case with neural networks.

 This is all you need to understand backpropagation.
-While I'm glossing over the many network weights that feed into an activation in a hidden layer and the activation function, you can imagine it's more of the same as what we've already done with different derivatives.
+While I'm glossing over the many network weights that feed into an activation in a hidden layer and the activation function, you can imagine it's more of the same as what we've already done with different derivatives[^1].
 With the gradients of the weights, we're ready to do something powerful.
 What if we could tweak the weights so that the output goes up or down?
 This is where gradient descent comes in.

 ## The Other Parts of Training a Neural Network